yu-lab-vt/PrinCut-Auto/README.md

 # Welcome to PrinCut-Auto

-PrinCut-auto is based on multi-scale **Prin**cipal Curvature and Min-**Cut** optimization, and it serves as software providing both unsupervised 3D cell detection and manual detection refinement.
+PrinCut-auto is based on statistic-based multi-scale **Prin**cipal Curvature and Min-**Cut** optimization, and it serves as software providing both unsupervised 3D cell detection and manual detection refinement.

 <p align="center">
  <img src="./figure/GUI.png" width="70%">